mausworks/pidget/src/Pidget.AspNet/README.md

 ```

 In the `Configure` method in Startup.cs, configure your application to use the pidget error reporting middleware.
-Make sure you you add the Pidget middleware before your application code, like in the below example (using MVC).
+Make sure you add the Pidget middleware before your application code, like in the below example (using MVC).

 ```csharp
 public void Configure(IApplicationBuilder app)